Menu

 2. Geosea Geothermal Sea Baths

-For a truly unusual geothermal bathing experience, make sure you head for the coastal town of Húsavík in the northeast.
-Here you can pay a visit to GeoSea to unwind in the naturally heated seawater pools, comprising infinity tubs, waterfalls, and even a swim-up bar.
+For a truly unusual geothermal bathing experience, head for the coastal town of Húsavík in the northeast.
+Here, you can visit GeoSea to unwind in the naturally heated seawater pools, comprising infinity tubs, waterfalls, and even a swim-up bar.

 When you’re done bathing, you could enjoy one of the top activities Húsavík has to offer: whale watching.
-This unassuming fishing village is the best place to look for whales in Iceland!
+This charming fishing village is the best place to look for whales in Iceland!

 GeoSea thermal baths in Iceland